eProsima/Integration-Service-docs/docs/communicatedds.rst

 -------------------------------

 To solve our hypothetical problem we must configure *Integration Service* through its XML :ref:`configuration` file with one endpoint able to write and read to each *DDS world*.
-Depending of the *Topic Data Type* of each *DDS world* we also need a :ref:`Transformation Library` to provide *transformation functions* that will transform the data from *DDS World A* to *DDS World B* and vice versa.
+Depending on the *Topic Data Type* of each *DDS world* we also need a :ref:`Transformation Library` to provide *transformation functions* that will transform the data from *DDS World A* to *DDS World B* and vice versa.